datahubio/datahub-v2-docs/docs/about.md

 As a community, we want DataHub to be a home for people passionate about data like us.
 A place to discover and share high quality datasets, to connect with others and to share knowledge.

 Ultimately, we want to revolutionize how we work with data as a community.
-How we collaborate to create and curate datasets.
-We want to make it faster, easier and more reliable to use and share high quality data and [data-driven] insight.
+How we collaborate to find, create and curate datasets.
+We want to make it faster, easier and more reliable to use and share high quality data and data-driven insight.

 And, finally, to do this we are committed to building a thriving, sustainable business that treats its members, users and community fairly, transparently and integrously.